 If the cost is passed along to suppliers, many, like DES, will be forced to raise prices.

 “If we’re faced with a price increase, we will be forced to pass it along to our customers,” DES Vice President Chuck Roberts said.

 “We can’t predict the future.
 What we do know are the prices from our manufacturers today,” he continued, adding, “If you’re planning on a technology refresh or an upgrade, now would be the ideal time.”

 Alcatel-Lucent Enterprise (ALE) will be raising the price of its OmniSwitch LAN and OmniAccess Stellar WLAN by 10 percent effective January 2019.

 Aruba increased prices by five percent on November 1 and said additional increases would be likely.

-Barracuda will raise prices on Dec.
+Barracuda raised prices effective Dec.
 1, 2018.
-Essentials, PhishLine and Sentinel will increase by 5 percent, all forms of Email Security Gateway, including Vx, Cloud models, Renewals, IR and Subs, will increase by 25 percent, and everything else will increase by 10 percent.
+Essentials, PhishLine and Sentinel increased by 5 percent, all forms of Email Security Gateway, including Vx, Cloud models, Renewals, IR and Subs, increased 25 percent, and everything else increased by 10 percent.

 Juniper said it would be passing on the unmitigable portion of the tariff costs to its partners and customers but was “diligently working to mitigate the added burden.”